 Slack Webhook Bot

-Slack provides Incoming Webhooks as part of their Slack Apps system, offering rich message formatting and channel flexibility.
+Slack uses Incoming Webhooks as part of its Slack Apps system.
+It supports rich message formatting and flexible channel targeting.

 Step-by-Step Setup

-- Create Slack App - Visit api.slack.com/apps and click "Create New App"
+- Create Slack App - Go to api.slack.com/apps and click "Create New App"

-- Choose Creation Method - Select "From scratch" and name your app (e.g., "CI/CD Notifications")
+- Choose Creation Method - Select "From scratch" and give your app a name (e.g., "CI/CD Notifications")

-- Enable Incoming Webhooks - Navigate to "Incoming Webhooks" in the left sidebar and toggle it on
+- Enable Incoming Webhooks - Go to "Incoming Webhooks" in the sidebar and toggle it on

 - Add Webhook to Workspace - Click "Add New Webhook to Workspace"

-- Select Channel - Choose the channel where notifications should appear and click "Allow"
+- Select Channel - Pick the channel for notifications and click "Allow"

-- Copy Webhook URL - Your unique webhook URL is now displayed
+- Copy Webhook URL - Your unique webhook URL will appear on screen

 Sending Messages via Webhook